svey-xyz/simple-shader-component/README.md

 While libraries like [three.js](https://threejs.org/) are amazing, not every project needs all of those features. `simple-shader-component` is a zero-dependency library that provides a simple component for rendering GLSL shaders on the web.

 ### What it gives you (and what it doesn't)
-This package is a **primitive, not a kit** — it renders a full-screen quad and runs a render loop.
+This package is a platform for you to display your own shaders.
 It deliberately ships **no shaders** and **no automatic uniforms**; you provide the GLSL and feed any uniforms yourself via hooks.

 The GLSL contract: